sypsyp97/Genetic_NAS/README.md

 - `src/`: This directory contains the main source code for the project and utility scripts that aid in various tasks throughout the project.
 - `get_datasets/`: This directory includes scripts for data acquisition.
-- `Image Classification Doc/`: This directory contains the Sphinx documentation for the project.
 - `plot_figures.ipynb`: A Jupyter notebook used for testing and generating figures for the master thesis.
 - `test.jpg`: An image file that is used for testing the inference on Edge TPU.
 - `tf_flower_test.py`: A Python script that is used for testing the application with the TensorFlow Flowers dataset.